 365 Things to Do in Niagara Falls and Buffalo, NY

-A few years later I asked my brother and his wife (then fiancée) for more additions, and between their advice, my nieces and Sonny-boy, I was soon over 150 pretty inexpensive things to do in Buffalo, Niagara Falls, and Western New York.
-Along the way, suggestions came from readers about your favorite things to do in Buffalo, Niagara Falls or in the broader Western New York (more please!!)
+A few years later, I asked my brother and his wife (then fiancée) for more additions, and between their advice, my nieces, and Sonny-boy, I was soon over 150 pretty inexpensive things to do in Buffalo, Niagara Falls, and Western New York.
+Along the way, suggestions came from readers about your favorite things to do in Buffalo, Niagara Falls, or in broader Western New York (more, please!!)

-Three years ago, I crossed 200 things to do in Buffalo and Niagara Falls, and two years ago 250 things to do in Buffalo and Western New York were listed!
-Hubby and I drive around the area, take in the sights, and have property in both Erie and Niagara Counties, so do a lotta local stuff.
-Last year, 300 things to do in Buffalo and Niagara Falls, New York was achieved.
+A number of years ago, I crossed 200 things to do in Buffalo and Niagara Falls, and a few ago, 250 things to do in Buffalo and Western New York were listed!
+Hubby and I drive around the area, take in the sights, and have a property in both Erie and Niagara Counties, so we do a lotta local stuff.
+Several years ago, 300 things to do in Buffalo and Niagara Falls, New York was achieved.

 My goal was always 365 things to do in Buffalo and Niagara Falls – something to do every single day of the year – but nothing crazy expensive.
 I can easily give you a restaurant or concert that will cost you $500 for two, but let’s face it… that isn’t practical for most couples or families.
 This list is mainly affordable things to do in Buffalo and Niagara Falls (well, all of Western New York).

 While the Western New York area may have a lousy winter reputation (and the best summer weather reputation in the continental US), the truth is there are many winter activities available in Western New York.
-From skiing to skating to snowmobiling and ice biking (yes, that is a real thing!), Western New York has a lot of things to do in the winter months, as well as summer months.
+From downhill skiing to cross-country skiing to skating to snowmobiling and ice biking (yes, that is a real thing!), Western New York has a lot of things to do in the winter months, as well as the summer months.
 And some people live for winter activities!

 New York State is mostly rural.
-While many people think of it as a concrete jungle due to NYC, the truth is New York State is mostly farmland, forests, and waterways.
-While there are a plethora of indoor activities, New York State shines in the outdoor hiking, boating and sportsman areas.
+While many people think of it as a concrete jungle due to New York City, the truth is New York State is mostly farmland, forests, and waterways.
+While there are a plethora of indoor activities, New York State shines in the outdoor hiking, boating, and sportsman areas.

-I have tried to mix up this list adding more activities for adults as well as the family-friendly activities that this list has in abundance.
-From state parks to museums, to architecture and zoos, there is a lot to do in Niagara Falls, New York, Buffalo, New York, and all of the Western New York area!
-Planning a visit to Niagara Falls, Buffalo or Western New York?
-Live in Niagara Falls, Buffalo or Western New York and searching for something new or different to do this weekend?
-Well, be sure to check out this extensive lists of things to do in Niagara Falls, and Buffalo, New York.
+I have tried to mix up this list, adding more activities for adults as well as the family-friendly activities that this list has in abundance.
+From state parks to museums to architectural buildings and zoos, there is a lot to do in Niagara Falls, New York, Buffalo, New York, and all of the Western New York area!
+Planning a visit to Niagara Falls, Buffalo, or Western New York?
+Live in Niagara Falls, Buffalo, or Western New York and searching for something new or different to do this weekend?
+Well, be sure to check out this extensive list of things to do in Niagara Falls and Buffalo, New York.

-It is time for the 2019 edition of Things To Do In Buffalo and Niagara Falls with updated dates, new festivals, added landmarks, and more fun and attractions for the whole family to enjoy!
+It is time for the 2023 edition of Things To Do In Buffalo and Niagara Falls with updated dates, new festivals, added landmarks, and more fun and attractions for the whole family to enjoy!
 Last year, I added a few wineries.
-While I have had the photos for Niagara county winery tastings and tours for several years now, I have yet to post them (and yet, I post a LOT of Finger Lakes Winery tasting and tours posts – smh).
+While I have had the photos for the Niagara wine trail and Niagara county winery tastings and tours for several years now, I have yet to post them (and yet, I post a LOT of Finger Lakes Winery tasting and tours posts – smh).
 It may be a while before I get to the Niagara County Winery List (and the party bus aspect of it!
-Oh the fun we have had on wine touring party buses) – and I do have breweries on the list – so I figured – why not share some of my favorite Niagara County Wineries on this list?
+Oh, the fun we have had on wine-touring party buses) – and I do have breweries on the list – so I figured – why not share some of my favorite Niagara County Wineries on this list?